leanprover-community/mathlib-nursery/README.md

 However, `mathlib-nursery` is still intended for sharing.
 Since some people rely on `mathlib-nursery` in their projects, we don't want to burden them with broken builds and warnings.
-Sorry, this means no `sorry`s or `don't know how to synthesize placeholder` errors!
+Sorry, this means no `sorry`s, `unsolved goals`, or `don't know how to synthesize placeholder` errors.

 If you have a work-in-progress project that doesn't meet the above requirements, we recommend creating a repository for it.
 When it's ready, feel free to